jrodewig/wanderahead.github.io/_posts/2025-04-11-must-see-attractions-in-outer-banks-this-summer.md

   Outer Banks, NC" width="665" height="374" loading="lazy" />

 How do you sum up ["The Lost Colony"](https://www.thelostcolony.org/) for newcomers?
-It’s the nation’s longest-running outdoor symphonic drama.
-Not a musical, but a retelling of the true, unsolved mystery of America’s first English settlers from 1587, who vanished three years later, leaving only “CROATOAN” carved on a post.
+It's the nation's longest-running outdoor symphonic drama.
+Not a musical, but a retelling of the true, unsolved mystery of America's first English settlers from 1587, who vanished three years later, leaving only "CROATOAN" carved on a post.
 The show brings this tale to life with sword fights, a dramatic ocean-crossing scene featuring a thunderstorm, and stunning effects like fire, elaborate sets, and creative puppetry.
 Held nightly (except Sundays) from May 29 to Aug.
-23, 2025, at the open-air amphitheater in Fort Raleigh Historic Site on Roanoke Island, it’s a spectacle that’s drawn over 4 million viewers since 1937.
+23, 2025, at the open-air amphitheater in Fort Raleigh Historic Site on Roanoke Island, it's a spectacle that's drawn over 4 million viewers since 1937.
 Worth the trip alone.

-## Jockey’s Ridge State Park
+## Jockey's Ridge State Park

 <img
   src="/assets/img/2025-04-10-must-see-attractions-in-outer-banks-this-summer/ruined-folly-at-jockeys-ridge-state-park-in-the-outer-banks-nc-665.webp"